Leidysalda/Guide1_Object-Oriented_Programming-OOP-/README.md

 * Project Calculation of taxes of a car

 ## Guide 3.
-Estructura de datos en Java
+Data structure in Java

-### Actividad 1.
-Estructuras de  datos no lineales
+### Activity 1.
+Nonlinear data structures

-* Solucion a problemas sobre complejidad algoritmica
+* Solution to problems on algorithmic complexity

-* Arboles binarios
+### Binary trees

-* solucion a grafos con el algoritmo de Dijkstra
+* Solution to graphs with Dijkstra's algorithm

-### Actividad 2.
-Estructuras de datos enlazadas
+### Activity 2.
+Linked data structures

-* Proyecto Central de pacientes
+* Central Patient Project

-### Actividad 3.
-El TAD pila y el TAD cola.
+### Activity 3.
+The stack TAD and the tail TAD.

-* Proyecto Evaluador de expresiones aritméticas
+* Project Evaluator of arithmetic expressions

 ## Guide 4.
 Advanced programming notions